Bergurth/coicop_text_categorization/README.md

 ## General description of the content of this repository

+### A note on data and models
+The models themselves as well as the training data are not a part of this repository currently.\
+the example script trainBERT-like-coicop.py details the form of the data needed for training the BERT-like models.

 ### Training scripts

 ```trainBERT-like-coicop.py``` is an example script showing the neccesary steps we used in training on XLMR-ENIS and IceBERT models\